ctrautma/RHEL_NIC_QUALIFICATION/new_README_draft.md

 qualifying a NIC driver for NFV usage.
 This includes both the Linux Kernel driver and the DPDK PMD driver.

+Please reach to Red Hat PFT team at redhat-pft@redhat.com, if you have any questions.

 IT IS CRITICAL for qualification to keep all logs and to execute the collection script at the end of these tests.
 The collection script must be run on the server and client side.
 Please see the end of this file for further details.